Press & Media Coverage

 From Below (Full Film)

-A documentary exploring Food & Solidarity's work organising in Newcastle's West End, featuring member stories and insights into our democratic, solidarity-based approach to fighting poverty and injustice.
+A documentary exploring Food & Solidarity's work organising in Newcastle's West End, featuring member stories and our democratic, solidarity-based approach to fighting poverty and injustice.

-Food & Solidarity participates in the Joseph Rowntree Foundation's UK Poverty 2026 webinar, sharing frontline perspectives on poverty and inequality in the North East.
+Food & Solidarity participated in the Joseph Rowntree Foundation's UK Poverty 2026 launch webinar, sharing frontline perspectives on poverty and inequality in the North East.

 Get Involved